tymyrddin/purple/source/docs/ai-security/policy.md

 The architectural concern is not any specific tool.
 It is the nature of instruction-following
 enforcement: constraints that are expressed as instructions to a model that interprets them are different in kind from constraints expressed as conditions that a runtime enforces.
-Treating the former as equivalent to the latter is the source of most guardrail failures.
+Treating the former as equivalent to the latter is the source of many guardrail failures.

 ## Successful bypasses leave no trace